hyper-expanse/semantic-delivery-gitlab/README.md

 ## Usage

 Once installed `semantic-release-gitlab` may be invoked by executing the CLI tool exported by the package.
 Installed into your project's `node_modules` `bin` directory is the `semantic-release-gitlab` executable.
 It can be invoked directly by calling `$(npm bin)/semantic-release-gitlab`.
 To learn how `semantic-release-gitlab` can be used as part of your project's release process please see the _Continuous Integration and Delivery (CID) Setup_ section below.

+First step of `semantic-release-gitlab` is to get a list of commits made to your project after the latest semantic version tag.
+If no commits are found, which typically occurs if the latest commit in your project is pointed to by a semantic version tag, then `semantic-release-gitlab` will exit cleanly, and indicate that no changes can be released.
+This ensures you can run the release process multiple times only releasing new versions if there are unreleased commits.
+If commits are available, `semantic-release-gitlab` will proceed onto the next step.

 As noted under _Features_ we determine the commit convention used by your project with `conventional-commits-detector`.
 Once we have determined your commit message convention we pass that information on to `conventional-recommended-bump` to determine the appropriate version to publish.